Quick and easy steps for How to Fix Water Stains on Ceiling Leaks without paint.

 Here’s a DIY fix that seems like magic, it works so well.
-At least, that’s what my neighbor called it when she used this bleach mixture to fix water stains on ceiling leaks in here house. 😉
+At least, that’s what my neighbor called it when she used this bleach mixture to fix water stains on ceiling leaks in her house. 😉

-This fix is really the easiest way to get rid of ugly water damage on ceilings.
 Just make sure you follow the easy steps and are careful to protect the rest of the house, and your clothes, from the bleach.

-And, remember bleach can even strip the color from non-white paint colors.
 So, if you use this on a non-white paint, it will lighten the paint.
 You’ll have to paint over it to get the color even again.

-If you love easy DIY home improvements, like this one, check out some of my other home hack tutorials.
 Like these, how to paint rusty metal furniture, how to remove heat stains from wood furniture, stripping paint from wood furniture, how to whiten grout, and how to stain furniture without stripping old stain.
-Those are just a few of my “Must See” homeowner tutorials.

 Alright, let’s get to How to Fix Water Stains on Ceiling Leaks.